(by Dave, 10-15 min)

 But there is a difference that comes from following Jesus and He speaks directly about it: “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30)

-Accepting the promise of salvation and following Jesus will give me rest.
-Consequently, the disappointment at being fired is accepted when it might otherwise gnaw bitterly within my consciousness.
-The strain on my family from a church commitment is endured rather than resented.
+Accepting the promise of salvation and following Jesus will give us rest.
+Consequently, the disappointment at being fired is accepted when it might otherwise gnaw bitterly within the consciousness.
+The strain on our families from a church commitment is endured rather than resented.
 The giving-induced financial hardship is met with determination instead of weathered in fear.
 This is so because following Jesus diminishes the impacts of our human concerns by focusing on the reason for the Lord’s sacrifice, the salvation of our souls.

 When the end of our life is unity with God, the crosses of this life are easier to bear.
 When this life is all there is, those same crosses can be unbearable.
 The end of Jack Barsky’s story shows how a devotion to Jesus lightens the crosses we carry and the powerful way following Jesus can serve the gospel in another’s life.